-What is Sperm Donation Mexico?
+What is Sperm Donation?

-With a dedicated team of doctors and IVF specialists in Mexico offering counseling and expert evaluation, couples who are faced with male-factor infertility find IVF sperm donation in Mexico an affordable and effective treatment.
+With a dedicated team of doctors and IVF specialists in Mexico offering counseling and expert evaluation, couples who are faced with male-factor infertility find sperm donation in Mexico an affordable and effective treatment.
 Treatment uses donor sperm to fertilize collected eggs before implanting resulting embryos into the uterus in a conventional IVF procedure.

 The sperm donor may be a friend or family member, or an anonymous donor matched to the recipient by the sperm bank or fertility clinic in Mexico.
 Anonymous donors can be selected according to physical characteristics such as ethnicity, skin color and height.
 Donors are also screened against genetic and sexual disease.

 The exorbitant cost of IVF treatments and number of doctor’s visits and sessions in the US had many patients visit Mexico for IVF treatment.

 A Good Candidate for Sperm Donation